 Don’t get skeeved out just yet, hear me out!
 You can find some amazing accent chairs, coffee tables, desks, and more.
 We got a giant round pedestal dining table at Goodwill for $10!
 It was our first thrifted furniture that we bought when we moved into our home.
 And I was sure they had mispriced it.
 Nope, they were more than happy to sell it for pennies on the dollar.
-If you’re worried about bugs, I’d recommend leaving things in a garage or outside if you can for a few days to observe it.
+If you’re worried about bugs, I’d recommend leaving things in a garage or outside if you can for a few days to observe them.
 We’ve also invested in a hand steamer to help us when we bought our club chairs.
 (We got a pair for $15!)

 I’ve had to stop going near the “wood” section because I kept picking up wall shelves.
-Now that we’re pretty much out of space that could be used for more shelving I’ve had to stop, but it seems like I was always able to score floating shelves or scroll shelves so easily.
+Now that we’re pretty much out of space that could be used for more shelving, I’ve had to stop, but it seems like I was always able to score floating shelves or scroll shelves so easily.

 I’m not a huge basket person, but I’ve picked a few up to use for DIY projects (like my pumpkin display) or to hold towels in.
 I’ve seen a bunch of Longaberger baskets which I know are popular.
 Keep an eye out!